Reasons for Jaw Bone Loss and Deterioration

-Periodontitis is affected by bacteria that adhere to the tooths surface, along with an overly aggressive immune response to these bacteria.
-If gingivitis progresses into periodontitis, the supporting gum tissue and bone that holds teeth in place deteriorates.
-The progressive loss of this bone, the alveolar, can lead to loosening and subsequent loss of teeth.
+Periodontitis is affected by bacteria that adheres to the tooth’s surface, along with an overly aggressive immune response to these bacteria.
+If gingivitis progresses into periodontitis, the supporting gum tissue and bone that hold teeth in place deteriorates.
+The progressive loss of this bone, the alveolar, can lead to the loosening and subsequent loss of teeth.

 Some dentures are supported by anchors, which do help adequately stimulate, and therefore preserve bone.

 With bridgework, the teeth on either side of the appliance provide sufficient stimulation to the bone, but the portion of the bridge that spans the gap where the teeth are missing receives no direct stimulation.
 Bone loss can occur in this area.

 By completing a bone graft procedure, Drs.
 Maharaj and Pham is now able to restore bone function and growth, thereby halting the effects of poor denture care.

 When a tooth is knocked out or broken to the extent that no biting surface is left below the gum line, bone stimulation stops, which results in jaw bone loss.
 Some common forms of tooth and jaw trauma include: teeth knocked out from injury or accident, jaw fractures, or teeth with a history of trauma that may die and lead to bone loss years after the initial trauma.